volcengine/verl/recipe/flowrl/README.md

 ### Option 1: Use verl Recipe

-For running FlowRL using the verl framework (simplest method):
+For running FlowRL using the verl framework:

 #### Step 1: Prepare Data and Model